Projects

 Accessible Board Games

-After going blind, I took it upon myself to add braille and QR code labelling to a variety of board games so I could play them again with my friends.
-Cards Against Humanity and Exploding Kittens were the first I worked on, paintsakingly using Seeing AI and KNFB Reader to do optical character recognition on each card and typing the braille directly onto each one using a Perkins brailler.
+After going blind, I took it upon myself to add braille and QR code labeling to a variety of board games so I could play them again with my friends.
+Cards Against Humanity and Exploding Kittens were the first I worked on, painstakingly using Seeing AI and KNFB Reader to do optical character recognition on each card and typing the braille directly onto each one using a Perkins brailler.

 Dominion was always a favorite of mine, but was considerably more advanced and required a different approach.
 Each deck in the game had a specific value and set of actions which were too numerous and difficult to braille entirely on each card.
 My solution was to create a 4-cell braille code for each card and then build an accessible compendium website that I could have open when playing so I could quickly read what each card did, no longer having to constantly ask my sighted friends each time my turn came around if I happened to forget the card actions.
 Each game style for the base game has an independent page listing all the cards that make up that particular tableau, and I also built a deck chooser where you can interactively set up a custom page to read through custom decks when setting up a random tableau.